 What happens after your 30-year term period ends?

 Instead, the premium you pay becomes an annual renewable term life policy.

 The premium will increase each year until age 95 +/- when the policy will end.

 There are advantages and disadvantages with a term length this long.

 Advantages of 30 Year Term Life Insurance

-Retirement – Having life insurance at least through retirement age protects your income for your family in the event of your death.
+Retirement – Having life insurance through retirement age protects your income for your family if you die.

 Recent Life Insurance Articles That May be of Interest

 - Universal Life Insurance Everything You Need to Know